Courses

 Greek

-This course serves as an introduction to the fundamentals of the historic Greek language and culture.
-The aims of this course are to acquire basic skills in reading, writing, and comprehension in order to read authentic Greek texts with the help of a dictionary.
-Students will also study the history of the Greek language, texts, and culture.
+This course continues the study of the historic Greek language and culture.
+The aims of this course are to continue to build basic skills in reading, writing, and comprehension in order to read authentic Greek texts with the help of a dictionary.
+Students will also continue to study the historical factors behind the developments of the Hellenic world and its texts.
 Meets University of New Mexico General Education Curriculum Area 6: Second Language.

 Sections